-- 4. Swing the retaining spring out and away to free the headlight bulb. - Carefully remove the headlight bulb from the socket by pulling it straight back. - 6.
-Replace the bulb. - 7.
-Install the new bulb in the reverse order of removal
+- 4. Swing the retaining spring out and away to free the headlight bulb. - 5.
+Carefully remove the socket and bulb assembly by pulling it straight back. - 6.
+Remove the headlight bulb from the socket.

+7. Install the new socket and bulb assembly in the reverse order of removal.

-- To replace the bulb, contact an Authorized Mazda Dealer. - If the halogen bulb is accidentally touched, it should be cleaned with rubbing alcohol before being used. - Use the protective cover and carton for the replacement bulb to dispose of the old bulb promptly and out of the reach of children.
+- If the halogen bulb is accidentally touched, it should be cleaned with rubbing alcohol before being used. - Use the protective cover and carton for the replacement bulb to dispose of the old bulb promptly and out of the reach of children. - When reinstalling the sealing cover, make sure faces up.

-Replacing a fog light bulb
+Replacing a front fog light bulbs

-1. Turn the screw counterclockwise and remove it and partially peel back the mudguard.
+1. Remove the three screws under the mudguard by turning them counterclockwise, and partially open the mudguard.